I14T-E/scholarship_client/README.md

 javac -classpath ".:sqlite-jdbc-[VERSION].jar" ScholarshipClient.java
 ```

-Or, us this [make file](/Makefile.txt "makefile") can be used to add the .jar file to the class path and compile the program (within a macOS or Linux machine).
+Or, use this [make file](/Makefile.txt "makefile") can be used to add the .jar file to the class path and compile the program (within a macOS or Linux machine).
 It also starts the program.